smartyhouses/shy-sh/README.md

 Use `shy --configure` to change LLM (default use ollama - llama3.1)

 api_key format for aws bedrock: `region_name acces_key secret_key`

-add to PATH or link the executable in /bin if you want to use it globally

 **Examples**